Medieval and early modern Africa: Madagascar and Merina

-Madagascar was apparently first settled by Austronesian speakers from Southeast Asia before the 6th century AD and subsequently by Bantu speakers from the east African mainland in the 6th or 7th century, according to archaeological and linguistic data.
-The Austronesians introduced banana and rice cultivation, and the Bantu speakers introduced cattle and other farming practices.
-About the year 1000, Arab and Indian trade settlement were started in northern Madagascar to exploit the Indian Ocean trade.
-By the 14th century, Islam was introduced on the island by traders.
-Madagascar functioned in the East African medieval period as a contact port for the other Swahili seaport city-states such as Sofala, Kilwa, Mombasa, and Zanzibar.
+By 1100, all regions of Madagascar were inhabited, although the total population remained small.
+Societies organised at the behest of hasina, which later evolved to embody kingship, and competed with one another over the island's estuaries, with oral histories describing bloody clashes and earlier settlers often pushed along the coast or inland.
+An Arab geographer wrote in 1224 that the island consisted of a great many towns and kingdoms, with kings making war on each other.
+Assisted by climate change, the peoples gradually transformed the island from dense forest to grassland for cultivation and zebu pastoralism.
+From the 13th century Muslim settlers arrived, integrating into the respective societies, and held high status owing to Islamic trading networks.

-Several kingdoms emerged after the 15th century: the Sakalava Kingdom (16th century) on the west coast, Tsitambala Kingdom (17th century) on the east coast, and Merina (15th century) in the central highlands.
+Several kingdoms emerged after the 15th century: the Sakalava Empire (c.
+1600) along the west coast, Tsitambala Kingdom (17th century) on the east coast, and Merina (15th century) in the central highlands.
 By the 19th century, Merina controlled the whole island.
 In 1500, the Portuguese were the first Europeans on the island, raiding the trading settlements.

 The British and later the French arrived.
 During the latter part of the 17th century, Madagascar was a popular transit point for pirates.
 Radama I (1810–1828) invited Christian missionaries in the early 19th century.
 Queen Ranavalona I "the Cruel" (1828–1861) banned the practice of Christianity in the kingdom, and an estimated 150,000 Christians perished.
 Under Radama II (1861–1863), Madagascar took a French orientation, with great commercial concession given to the French.
 In 1895, in the second Franco-Hova War, the French invaded Madagascar, taking over Antsiranana (Diego Suarez) and declaring Madagascar a protectorate.